iotaledger/iota.py/.github/CONTRIBUTING.md

 To suggest a new feature, talk to the IOTA community and IOTA Foundation members on [Discord](https://discord.iota.org/).

-If the team members approves your feature, they will create an issue for it.
+If the team members approve your feature, they will create an issue for it.
 </details>

 <br>